habibsain/Django_project/README.md

 ## Dynamic polling application

+### The application provides following functionalities
+* Add questions and delete questions
-* Vote on question choices
+* Vote on answers for each question
-* Add new questions
+* Delete available answers as well as add new ones
+* Display vote result for all answers of a question